A watertight foundation for your tile shower base.

 1. Pan/base is watertight (resistant to water damage and mold).

-Our copper and galvanized steel shower pans serve as reliable foundations for tile shower bases.
+Our copper shower pans serve as reliable foundations for tile shower bases.
 They are a practical alternative to thin vinyl liners, which are notorious for causing water damage.
 Because vinyl liners are easily punctured, it is a challenge to install them without causing irreparable damage.
 Even when installed properly, vinyl liners typically only last for a few years because the pressure created by standing on the concrete base makes them quickly break down.

 2. Base is formed with concrete (durable and easy-to-tile).